mholetzko/downloader/README.md

 - **Electron** - Cross-platform desktop framework (MIT License)
 - **FastAPI** - Modern Python web framework (MIT License)

-**Important Legal Note**: This project is designed to provide a unified interface for existing, **legal** downloading tools.
+**Important Legal Note**: This project is designed to provide a unified interface for existing downloading tools.
 It does not add any new downloading capabilities beyond what these tools already provide.
 All underlying tools are open-source and designed for legitimate use cases.
 Users must ensure their use complies with applicable laws and platform terms of service.

 ## ⚖️ Legal Disclaimer & Terms of Use